spapas/doc-parser-searcher/README.md

 The application generates a `lucene_index` directory where the search index is saved and a `map.db` (and map.db.wal.*) file to keep the persistent hashmap (it uses the [mapdb](https://mapdb.org/) library for this).

+The parser indexes the text, title, path and created/modified/accessed dates for each document.

 ## Example